Shape of the universe

-In physical cosmology, the shape of the universe refers to both its local and global geometry.
-Local geometry is defined primarily by its curvature, while the global geometry is characterised by its topology (which itself is constrained by curvature).
-General relativity explains how spatial curvature (local geometry) is constrained by gravity.
-The global topology of the universe cannot be deduced from measurements of curvature inferred from observations within the family of homogeneous general relativistic models alone, due to the existence of locally indistinguishable spaces with varying global topological characteristics.
+In physical cosmology, the shape of the universe refers to both its local geometry and cosmic topology.
+Local geometry is defined primarily by its curvature, general relativity explains how spatial curvature (local geometry) is constrained by gravity.
+The cosmological topology of the universe cannot be deduced from measurements of curvature inferred from observations within the family of homogeneous general relativistic models alone, due to the existence of locally indistinguishable spaces with varying global topological characteristics.
 For example; a multiply connected space like a 3 torus has everywhere zero curvature but is finite in extent, whereas a flat simply connected space is infinite in extent (such as Euclidean space).

-Current observational evidence (WMAP, BOOMERanG, and Planck for example) imply that the observable universe is spatially flat to within a 0.4% margin of error of the curvature density parameter with an unknown global topology.
-It is currently unknown whether the universe is simply connected like euclidean space or multiply connected like a torus.
-To date, compelling evidence has been found suggesting the topology of the universe is simply connected, though multiplied connections can also be possible by astronomical observations.
+Observational evidence (WMAP, BOOMERanG, and Planck, for example) indicates that the observable universe is spatially flat to within a 0.4% margin of error of the curvature density parameter with an unknown global topology.
+It is unknown whether the universe is simply connected like euclidean space or multiply connected like a torus.

 Shape of the observable universe

-The universe's structure can be examined from two angles:
+The universe's shape or the cosmic topology can be examined from two angles: